WildernessLabs/Documentation/docs/Meadow/Getting_Started/Hello_World/Debian_Ubuntu/index.md

     </Project>
     ```
-    After changing the target framework we need to restore the dependencies and tools of a project.
-This is done with follwoing command:
+    After changing the target framework we need to restore the dependencies and tools of the project.
+This is done with following command:
     ```
     dotnet restore
     ```

 ## Example: HelloMeadow

-The code for the HelloMeadow application is at [Windows and MacOS guide](/Meadow/Getting_Started/Hello_World/Windows_MacOS).
+For the HelloMeadow application we need a file `Program.cs` and `MeadowApp.cs`.
+The `Program.cs` allready exists but you need to create the `MeadowApp.cs`.
+We are first going to take a look at the complete `Program` class followed by the `MeadowApp` class.
+Then we are going to discuss the details of both classes.

+{% include hello_meadow_code.md%}

 ## Building the project

-Building the project is done with the `dotnet msbuild`.
+Building the project is done with `dotnet msbuild project_file`.
 To build the HelloMeadow application execute following command:

 ```
 dotnet msbuild HelloMeadow.csproj
 ```

-When the build run successfull you should now hava directory `/bin/debug/net4.8`.
+When the build was successfull you should now have a directory `/bin/debug/net4.8` with all the files from the build.

 ## Deploying the App to Meadow